How can I formally renounce being named executor if the will lets me appoint someone else? – North Carolina

 Apply the Law

 In North Carolina, the Clerk of Superior Court (Estates Division) issues “letters testamentary” to the person who qualifies to serve as executor.
 A person named in the will is not required to serve, but the clerk generally needs a clear, written renunciation before issuing letters to someone else.
-When a will expressly authorizes the named executor to nominate another person, the clerk can treat that nominee as having the same priority to serve, so long as the nominee is otherwise qualified and the paperwork is properly filed.
+When a will expressly authorizes the named executor to nominate another person, the nominee is given the same priority to serve, so long as the nominee is otherwise qualified and the paperwork is properly filed.

 Key Requirements

-• File a written renunciation with the clerk: The renunciation must be in writing and submitted to the Clerk of Superior Court handling the estate so the clerk has a formal record that the named executor is declining to qualify.
+- File a written renunciation with the clerk: The renunciation must be in writing and filed with the Clerk of Superior Court handling the estate.
+Under North Carolina practice, it must be signed and acknowledged or otherwise proved to the satisfaction of the clerk.

 What the Statutes Say